Bennington Museum Teachers’ Institute: Museums as Resources

 Most days start at 8:30AM and end at 3:30PM

-Ten teachers will be accepted.
+• Ten participants will be accepted.

-The program will include gallery tours, field trips and an array of guest speakers who will delve into various methods of discovering, understanding, and using the art and objects of museums in lesson planning.
+• The program will include gallery tours, field trips and an array of guest speakers who will delve into various methods of discovering, understanding, and using the art and objects of museums in lesson planning.

-The Teachers’ Institute is supported in part by the Vermont Humanities.
+Supported in part by the Vermont Humanities

 Participant Feedback